zxmpg41/motortown/README.md

 The container includes two scripts for executing custom actions:

-* `/home/steam/motortown-dedicated/pre.sh` is executed before the CS2 server starts
+* `/home/steam/motortown-dedicated/pre.sh` is executed before the Motor Town server starts
-* `/home/steam/motortown-dedicated/post.sh` is executed after the CS2 server stops
+* `/home/steam/motortown-dedicated/post.sh` is executed after the Motor Town server stops

 When using a persient volume mounted at `/home/steam/motortown-dedicated/` you may edit these scripts to perform custom actions.